 This article provides the steps to proactively avoid app rejection due to this policy.

-To avoid your Android app from being rejected due to the Impersonation policy, please follow the below steps:
+To avoid your Android app from being rejected due to the Impersonation policy, please follow the steps below:

-- Prior to uploading your Android app, create a document between you (the developer) and the third party whose trademark or intellectual property will be used within the app.
-The document should grant you permission to create an app on their behalf and use their trademark and/or intellectual property within the app store listing (e.g. Brand names and logos, graphic assets, audio, etc.).
+Before uploading your Android app, create a legal document between you (the developer) and the third party whose trademark or intellectual property will be used within the app.
+This document should permit you to create an app on their behalf and use their trademark and intellectual property within the app store listing (e.g., Brand names and logos, graphic assets, audios, etc.).

-- Make sure the document has been physically signed by both you and the third party.
-If you can have the document notarized, even better!
+Make sure that both you and the third party have physically signed the document.
+If you can, then have the document notarized.

-Taking these extra steps prior to uploading your app to Google Developer may save a lot of time down the line and prevent your app from being rejected due to impersonation.
-If you have any questions, please don't hesitate to reach out to our support team!
+Taking these extra steps before uploading your app may save a lot of time and prevent rejection of your app due to impersonation.
+If you have any questions, please do not hesitate to reach out to our support team.